rynkwn/MiniProjects/GDE/README.md

 quickly this genetic algorithm produces creatures of maximal fitness.

 # Note on Running
-Run the GDE java file in a terminal environment.
+Run the src/core/GDE java file in a terminal environment.
 All its output is terminal.

 # Commands
 'r' followed by a '#' -> Run the simulation for X turns.